-- 2. Sidewalks and Walkways shall be used to separate pedestrian and vehicular traffic.
-Sidewalks shall be required on arterial and collector streets where reconstruction or expansion occurs.
-Sidewalks should be maintained in a manner which encourages year round use.
-Walkways shall be required to provide access to bus stops, schools and parks.
-These policies will be applied to new residential subdivisions when they are developed. - 3.
-On-Road Bicycle Facilities are encouraged.
-Existing facilities and expansions to the system shall be identified in the Cycling Master Plan. - 4.
-A Recreational Transportation System shall be developed by a comprehensive system of multi-use, shared trails throughout the City.
-The trail system will enhance recreational and economic opportunities.
-The system shall be considered as part of the development approval process for dedication of space, lands or right of ways.
-The City shall actively cooperate with senior government and non profit volunteer groups to expand the multi use trail network. - 5.
-Alternative Transportation Modes will be considered as part of the development approval process for large scale residential, commercial and industrial projects, and they may include provisions for bicycle storage facilities, locker rooms and shower facilities etc. - TR.8 In reviewing proposals for major development within the City, consideration of the potential impact on the safety, efficiency and volume of traffic on abutting streets shall be considered.
-Developers may be required to contribute to the costs of infrastructure improvements which, in the opinion of Council, are necessary to provide safe pedestrian and vehicular access to and from the site.
-These improvements may include: turning lanes, traffic signals, medians, sidewalks, signage, paved curb lanes and bicycle facilities. - TR.9 Prior to residential, residential type, day care centre, educational or health facility development proceeding adjacent to a rail line, major transportation facility or corridor, traffic artery or airport, developers may be required to carry out noise and/or vibration assessments and determine control measures to meet Provincial noise level and vibration guidelines to the satisfaction of the Ministry of Environment, appropriate rail company and the Municipality.
-Where necessary noise mitigation measures shall be incorporated in the development. - TR.10 In reviewing applications for development adjacent to railway corridors, the City shall seek to ensure that appropriate safety measures such as setbacks, berms, noise walls and security fencing are provided to the satisfaction of the City in consultation with the appropriate rail company.
+- 2. For all new development and redevelopment, accessibility parking will be provided in accordance with the requirements of the City of Sault Ste.
+Marie's Comprehensive Zoning By-law. - TR.8 New Development Proposals Transportation impact will be considered as part of the development approval process for major residential, commercial, institutional and industrial projects. - 1.
+In reviewing proposals for major development within the City, consideration of the potential impact on safety, efficiency and volume of traffic on abutting streets shall be considered.
+For these developments, the City may require a transportation impact study to determine the potential impact of the development on the transportation network in the surrounding area.
+In addition, developers may be required to contribute to the costs of infrastructure improvements, which, in the opinion of Council, are necessary to provide safe pedestrian and vehicular access to and from the site.
+These improvements may include: turning lanes, traffic signals, medians, sidewalks, signage, paved curb lanes and bicycle facilities. - 2.
+Prior to residential, residential type, day care centre, educational or health facility development proceeding adjacent to a rail line, major transportation facility or corridor, traffic artery or airport, developers may be required to carry out noise and/or vibration assessments and determine control measures to meet Provincial noise level and vibration guidelines, appropriate rail company and the City.
+Where necessary, noise and vibration mitigation measures shall be incorporated in the development. - 3.
+In reviewing applications for development adjacent to railway corridors, the City shall seek to ensure that appropriate safety measures such as setbacks, berms, noise walls and security fencing are provided to the satisfaction of the City in consultation with the appropriate rail company.

-2.5 Municipal Services
+2.4 Municipal Services